-John P Saylor Trail is a 12.4 mile loop trail located near Windber, Pennsylvania that features a river.
-The trail is good for all skill levels and primarily used for hiking and camping.
+John P Saylor Trail is a 12.4 mile lightly trafficked loop trail located near Windber, Pennsylvania that features a river.
+The trail is good for all skill levels and primarily used for hiking, trail running, and camping.
 Dogs are also able to use this trail.

 Overall nice trail.
 The only area that is less than desirable was Verla Dr. to Wolf Rocks.
 You could haul a lot of trash out and then Wolf Rocks has some uninteresting Graffiti all over the rock faces.
 The overall terrain changes quite a bit which keeps you interested.
 Plenty of good water sources and a few places are nice for an overnight.
 I spent the night at MM 4.5 after starting at the Clear Shade Rd terminus ( to the east of Babcock Picnic area off 56 (I did counter clockwise hike).
 The Middle loop and Shade Creek area is very nice also.
 I did both loops in two days taking my time.
 For a 59 year old diabetic on his first full pack overnighter I enjoyed this trail.